haochenpan/NFSB/GNF/README.md

 Implements more operation generator according to different distributions;

-Add more DB backend support.
+Add more DB backend support;

+Add more unit tests.